 Did you know?
 You can earn our Debits and Credits Certificate of Achievement when you join PRO Plus.
 To help you master this topic and earn your certificate, you will also receive lifetime access to our premium debits and credits materials.
 These include our visual tutorial, flashcards, cheat sheet, quick tests, quick test with coaching, and more.

-Note: You can earn our three Certificates Achievement for Debits and Credits, Adjusting Entries, and Financial Statements when you upgrade your account to PRO Plus.
+Note: You can earn our four Certificates Achievement for Debits and Credits, Adjusting Entries, Financial Statements, and Working Capital and Liquidity when you upgrade your account to PRO Plus.

 If the words "debits" and "credits" sound like a foreign language to you, you are more perceptive than you realize—"debits" and "credits" are words that have been traced back five hundred years to a document describing today's double-entry accounting system.

 Under the double-entry system every business transaction is recorded in at least two accounts.
 One account will receive a "debit" entry, meaning the amount will be entered on the left side of that account.
 Another account will receive a "credit" entry, meaning the amount will be entered on the right side of that account.
 The initial challenge with double-entry is to know which account should be debited and which account should be credited.